r-zachary-murray/Asteroid-Albedos/readme.md

 # Predicting Asteroid Albedos using Neural Networks

-This repository supplementary information from the paper [Using neural networks to model Main Belt Asteroid albedos as a function of their proper orbital elements](https://arxiv.org/abs/2305.16392).
+This repository contains supplementary information from the paper [Using neural networks to model Main Belt Asteroid albedos as a function of their proper orbital elements](https://arxiv.org/abs/2305.16392).
 It consists of two parts.

 1) A catalog of over 500,000 asteroids with albedos inferred from their proper elements.
 This is useful if one desires a quick lookup of a previously known asteroid.